 S5: Thyroid Eye Disease Early Warning Card

-The original working group established in 2009 - BTF and TEDct - was joined by representatives of professional organisations in 2010: the Royal College of Physicians, the Royal College of Ophthalmologists, the Scottish Ophthalmologists Club, the Society for Endocrinology, the British OculoPlastic Surgery Society, and the British Thyroid Association.
+The original working group established in 2009 - BTF and TEDct - was joined by representatives of professional organisations in 2010: the Royal College of Physicians, the Royal College of Ophthalmologists, the Scottish Ophthalmologists Club, the Society for Endocrinology, the British OculoPlastic Surgery Society, the British Thyroid Association and the British and Irish Orthoptic Society.

 The working group adopted the name ‘TEAMeD’ (Thyroid Eye Disease AMsterdam Declaration) Implementation Group UK.